 We’re setting a number of things in place early on which we hope will help with our overall health as a community.

-We are an Ecumenical Shared Ministry of the Anglican Church of Canada (and more locally the Anglican Diocese of British Columbia) and the United Church of Canada (Pacific Mountain Region).
-Both of these denominations have strong guidelines and processes of accountability.
+Accordingly, we are an Ecumenical Shared Ministry of the Anglican Church of Canada (and more locally the Anglican Diocese of British Columbia) and the United Church of Canada (Pacific Mountain Region).
+Both of these denominations have strong guidelines and processes of accountability and safe church.

-We also find great affinity with the Parish Collective – who are seeking to support Christian Communities who are rooting themselves in their neighbourhoods and recovering a sense of ‘place’ in the ‘parish’.
-We are also proud to call ourselves part of be a part of the NewLeaf Church Planting Network, who have supported us in our work.
+We also find great affiinity with the Parish Collective – who are seeking to support Christian Communities who are rooting themselves in their neighbourhoods and recovering a sense of ‘place’ in the ‘parish’.
+We are also network with the NewLeaf Church Planting Network, who have supported us in our work.

 Our members may come from many different stripes and expressions of the Christian faith.

-As with ‘old’ monastic orders we have “Visitors” (traditionally know as either an Episcopal Visitor or Bishop Visitor).
-For us, these are leaders in Christ’s Church who will visit us regularly, and do yearly check-in (at least once a year) with every member of the community.
-These visitors will be elected yearly by the community.
+As with ‘old’ monastic orders we have “Visitors”.
+For us, these are leaders in Christ’s Church who are outside of our community will visit us regularly, and do yearly check-in with every member of the community.

 The role of the Visitor/s will be to hold a mirror to the community in terms of our common life and health.
 This will primarily mean joining the community once a year and interviewing all members in a retreat setting.
 A secondary role for the Visitor/s will be to support and advocate for the Community in the wider structures of the Churches and ecumenically.

-The Visitor/s will strive to be present to witness vows of Covenanting members and will strive to be available to the community leadership in times of need or crisis.
+The Visitor/s will strive to be present to witness the reception of new members and will strive to be available to the community leadership in times of need or crisis.

 These leaders join us yearly on our retreat, and more often when called upon by our leadership.